Top Android Truck GPS Apps for 2026

 5. CoPilot Truck

-- Best for managed fleets: Strong fit for teams that want one routing policy across drivers and vehicles.
+- Best for fleet standardization: One routing policy across drivers and devices.

-- Best for mixed equipment: Useful when vehicle profiles vary by weight, dimensions, axle count, or cargo restrictions.
+- Best for mixed equipment: Handles varied vehicle profiles (dimensions, weight, HazMat).

-- Best for operational control: Better suited to standardized deployment and device management than community-led navigation apps.
+- Best for operational control: Suited to deployment and licensing management.

 Visit CoPilot Truck by Trimble.